 Click questions to reveal answer:

 No. We are acutely aware of the sensitivity of business data we are asking you to input to D-Risk.
-Therefore, the tool is implemented such that no data are stored in the D-Risk computer server once you close the webtool.
+Therefore, the tool is configured such that no farm level data are stored in the D-Risk computer server once you close the webtool.

 Whilst this means that you will have to re-enter your data when you re-visit D-Risk, we have made data entry as quick and easy as possible.

-If you would like further information on our Data Protection and Confidentiality policies at Cranfield University then please get in touch.
+If you would like further information on our Data Protection and Confidentiality polices at Cranfield University then please get in touch at firstname.lastname@example.org.

 To avoid excessive data entry, D-Risk assumes that the irrigated crop mix and areas each year remain constant.
-However, you can easily use D-Risk to see how sensitive your licensed headroom and irrigation deficits are to changing crop types and irrigated areas.
+However, you can easily use D-Risk to evaluate how sensitive your licensed headroom and irrigation deficits are to future changes in crop mix and/or irrigated areas.

-The analyses within D-Risk rely on specific farm level data provided by the user which are then combined with gridded weather data that are representative of the area including the farm postcode.
-However, given that every drought event is different and that droughts are infrequent, the weather dataset used in D-Risk needs to also include a wide range of potential drought events, in order to develop a risk-based approach to assessing drought impacts on irrigated production.
+The analyses within D-Risk rely on specific location inputs provided by the user which are then combined with gridded / catchment weather data that are representative of the area including the farm postcode/ catchment.
+However, given that every drought event is different and that droughts are infrequent, the weather dataset used in D-Risk also needs to include a wide range of potential drought events, in order to develop a risk-based approach to assessing drought impacts on irrigated production.

 D-Risk therefore uses a recently released gridded weather dataset called the ‘MaRIUS event set’ which contains 100 time series of equally probable weather, each of 30 years length.
-This dataset has been verified against long-term observed weather data from the Meteorological Office The postcode for the farm site is used to extract the relevant weather data for the grid square in which the farm is located.
+This dataset has been verified against long-term observed weather data from the Meteorological Office.
+The postcode for the farm site and gauging station ID for the catchment is used to extract the relevant weather data for farm and catchment is located.
 We have used the MaRIUS event set data in two ways:

 The estimation of theoretical crop irrigation needs in D-Risk is based on previous research carried out by Cranfield University.
 This research was used by the EA in support of their abstraction licence renewal process to assess what they term “reasonable needs”.

 Knox et al. (1996, 2007) derived a set of relationships between annual irrigation need and agroclimate for the range of crops and soil types included within D-Risk.
 These relationships are implemented in D-Risk, with the annual agroclimate calculated from the weather data for the grid square in which your postcode is located.
 From these data, and using the relationship corresponding to each combination of crop and soil selected, D-Risk then calculates annual series of theoretical irrigation need.
-This is the ‘net’ annual need and excludes any additional water that might be needed to account for irrigation system inefficiency.
+This is the ‘net’ annual need and excludes any additional water that might be needed to account for irrigation inefficiencies (losses linked to storage, distribution, and application).

 Readers interested in how these relationships were developed are referred to: